Workaround for WordPress database error: [MySQL server has gone away] for different versions of Wordpress

 Thanks mate!
 I’m using WP 2.3.1

-Please don’t link to the fixed php files directly on your blog, since I do release new versions when there are new releases of Wordpress (and I would also like to get the ad traffic).
-If you do want to link, use the one to this page: http://robsnotebook.com/wordpress-mysql-gone-away.
+Please don’t link to the fixed php files directly on your blog, since I do release new versions when there are new releases of WordPress (and I would also like to get the ad traffic).
+If you do want to link, use the one to this page: https://robsnotebook.com/wordpress-mysql-gone-away.
 Thank you.

 The Flick photo page on my blog gone error when I upgrade the plugin to v0.93.1 which use database to keep the image cache in the DB.
 Your mod fixes the problem..